phospho-app/phospho/README.md

 ```

 This event detection pipeline can then be linked to other bricks through webhooks or used to notice patterns in the user data.

+You can use other jobs from the library or create your own jobs to run on your messages.

 ## Access the hosted version